ilpersi/BHBot/README.md

 * Open skeleton chests
 * Handle incomplete teams

-If the bot detects a "Disconnected" dialog, it will pause its execution for a settings-configured time giving the user a chance to play manually.
+If the bot detects a "Disconnected" dialog, it will pause its execution for an hour giving the user a chance to play manually.
 Disconnects are usually result of another instance logging into the game.
 This is why bot pauses in case it detects it.

 ## First time setup